Kettly Mars

-Kettly Mars is a Haitian poet and novelist.
-She writes in French, and her books have been translated into Creole, English, Italian, Dutch, Danish, and Japanese.
+Kettly Pierre Mars is a Haitian poet and novelist.
+She writes in French and Creole, and her books have been translated into Creole, English, Italian, Dutch, Danish, and Japanese.
+She is recognized as a major figure in post-Duvalier and contemporary Francophone Caribbean literature.

 Life

-Mars was born on September 3, 1958, in Port-au-Prince.
+Mars was born on September 3, 1958, in Port-au-Prince, Haiti, just one year after the start of the Duvalier regime.
 After completing a degree in Classics, Mars pursued training in administration – working as an administrative assistant for a number of years.
 Once in her thirties, Mars began to dedicate her time to writing.

 In a 2015 interview with Radio France Internationale, Mars said that once she was in her mid-thirties "everything that had constituted my life, until that point, started to lose its significance."
 Apart from being a mother, Mars says that her writing is "the most satisfying gift she has ever been given."
+Although she does not practice Haitian Vodou, she sees it as a great source of creativity, calling it, "an extraordinary source of inspiration."

+In a 2025 interview Mars stated that being raised in Haiti influenced her writing and storytelling.
+She made the point that she often comes by inspiration for her works from Haitian life, spirituality and culture.
+Mars was born during a period where Haiti was under a strict dictatorship by Francois Duvalier and next by his son.
+In interviews, Mars elaborates and states that she didn't know to ask herself questions about the quality of life because certain harsh aspects were normalized.
+It was only into her adulthood that she started to seek how the dictatorship affected life in Haiti.
+These experienced later shaped themes in her poetry and novels.

-The author of numerous collections of poems, short stories, young adult novels, and seven novels, Mars is one of the most active contemporary Haitian writers.
+As Mars's perception of Haiti's socio-political state deepened, Mars directed these reflections into her writing; leading her to be a strong literary voice for Haiti.
+Mars is the author of numerous collections of poems, short stories, young adult novels, and seven novels, Mars is one of the most active contemporary Haitian writers.
 Her work has appeared in various literary anthologies in both French and Kreyòl, such as the 2014 Anthologie bilingue de la poésie créole haïtienne de 1986 à nos jours edited and translated by Mehdi Chalmers, Inéma Jeudi, Jean-Laurent Lhérisson, and Lyonel Trouillot.
 In 2015, her novel Je suis vivant was awarded the Prix Ivoire pour la Littérature Africaine d’Expression Francophone at a ceremony in Abidjan in November.

-She served as the president of PEN Haiti until October 14, 2021.